-The computer comes out of Standby mode quicker than out of Hibernate mode.

-Standby uses more power than Hibernate.
+- The computer comes out of Standby mode quicker than out of Hibernate mode. - Standby uses more power than Hibernate.

 If the computer is not used for 25 minutes, it will enter System Standby mode when running on AC power.
-When running on batteries, the computer will enter System Standby mode after 5 minutes if unused.
-To avoid this, you can change the settings either in PowerPanel (right-click on the PowerPanel icon and select Edit/Create Profile) or in the Control Panel.
-Please note that your Control Panel settings are valid only until the next reboot.
+When running on batteries, the computer also will enter System Standby mode after 25 minutes if unused.
+To avoid this, you can change the settings in the Power Options Properties screen (right-click the power status icon in the taskbar - select Adjust Power Properties - select the Power Schemes tab and change the settings in Settings for VAIO optimized power scheme).